 What is FEMA?

-FEMA, or Foreign Exchange Management Act, was passed in 1999 to replace the conservative FERA policy.
+FEMA, or the Foreign Exchange Management Act, was passed in 1999 to replace the conservative FERA policy.
 The main objective of the Act was to improve and strengthen India’s foreign exchange framework and management.
 To fulfil this chief objective, FEMA did the following:

 - Established an organised management framework for managing foreign exchange in India